debojitchanda/debojitchanda.github.io/content/_index.md

 ### [Department of Physics](https://iitk.ac.in/phy), [IIT Kanpur](https://iitk.ac.in/)

 <!-- <p> -->
 Welcome to my homepage.

-I am Debojit, a reserch scholar of IIT Kanpur, in the Department of Physics.
+I am Debojit, a graduate student of IIT Kanpur, in the Department of Physics.
 To know more, visit my [about](./about) page.
+To contact me, visit the [contact](../contact) page.
 <!-- </p> -->